priscillasit/DNSC-6301/README.md

   3. Data privacy issues

 * **Describe potential uncertainties relating to the impacts of using your model**:
-- Math or software problems: there are many software tools availalbe but most of them do not consider legality
+- Math or software problems: there are many software tools available but most of them do not consider legality
 - Real-world risks: who, what, when or how?:
   1. Malicious machine learning attacks e.g. data poisoning, model inversion, training data breaches.
 These might induce beneficial outcomes from a predictive or pattern recognition model or induce negative outcome for others, which could cause social or commercial chaos
   2. Legal aspect of collecting data: consent from the owners or privacy policies of the organizations possessing the data